bradtho/myapplication/README.md

 Where builds are tagged, the CI Pipeline will build a Docker image with the tag and push this versioned release to the GitHub image and code respositories.

-Version is dynamically hard set at build time so that a misconfigured deployment won't show a different version to what is actually released.
-This ensures the version running definitely points to the commit that it was compiled from.
+Version is dynamically set during build time so that a misconfigured deployment won't show a different version to what was actually released.
+This ensures the version running points to the commit that it was compiled from.

 The latest Docker image refers to the latest tagged release and not current master.